fastlane/docs/docs/actions/last_git_tag.md

-> If you are using this action on a **shallow clone**, *the default with some CI systems like Bamboo*, you need to ensure that you have also have pulled all the git tags appropriately.
-Assuming your git repo has the correct remote set you can issue `sh('git fetch --tags')`
+> If you are using this action on a **shallow clone**, *the default with some CI systems like Bamboo*, you need to ensure that you have also pulled all the git tags appropriately.
+Assuming your git repo has the correct remote set you can issue `sh('git fetch --tags')`.

 last_git_tag ||